Gabriele-Donato/website-materials-/README.md

 # Where are we heading?

-This branch of the depository is devoted to Bayesian Time Series analysis.
+This branch of the repository is devoted to Bayesian Time Series analysis.
 As I explain in the main branch, the original inspiration for my Bayesian projects are the lessons of professor Roberto Casarin (University Ca' Foscari of Venice), who introduced us to a library-free approach.
 I deem his teachings fundamental to my understanding of this subject.
 In the  Python implementations currently available, one is forced to learn a number of intricate commands (often combining under the hood more than one library).
 In my opinion this adds several layers of complexity for the learner.